Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 \subsection{Moment based maps of the Ly$\alpha$ line profile}

 By visually inspecting the Ly$\alpha$ spectral profile as a function of position with the QFitsView software\footnote{The QFitsView software is publicly available via the Astrophysics Source Code Library: \url{http://ascl.net/1210.019}.} \citep{Davies2010,Ott2012}, we find that the line profile complexity varies strongly throughout the blob.
 We illustrate this by showing a selection of representative profiles in Figure~\ref{fig:exspec}.
-As can be seen, in some region the profiles appear very broad and single peaked (e.g. panel 12 in Figure~\ref{fig:exspec}), while other regions are characterised by clearly double- (e.g. panel 1) or even multiply peaked Ly$\alpha$ lines (e.g. panel 3 or panel 10).
-The isolated LAEs in the outskirts (example in panel 4, see also Figure~\ref{fig:laes}), or in the shell-like region (panel 7) show narrow single-peaked asymmetric Ly$\alpha$ profiles.
+As can be seen, in some region the profiles appear very broad and with a dominating peak (e.g. panel 12 in Figure~\ref{fig:exspec}), while other regions are characterised by clearly double- (e.g. panel 3) or even multi-component profiles (e.g. panel 5 or panel 9).
+The isolated LAEs in the outskirts (example in panel 4, see also Figure~\ref{fig:laes}), or in the shell-like region (panel 7) show narrower Ly$\alpha$ profiles.

-The varying complexity of the Ly$\alpha$ profiles as a function of position prohibit parametric fits of a simple model to the spaxels of the datacube in order to create maps of, e.g., the velocity centroid ($v_r$) or line-width (velocity dispersion $\sigma_v$).
-Such an analysis was presented for the much shallower SAURON data of LAB\,1 \citep{Bower2004,Weijmans2010}, but the increased sensitivity and resolution of our MUSE data warrant a different approach.
-We thus resort on a moment-based non-parametric analysis.